 His eyes roamed over my body, stopping at my chest before meeting my angry glare with a mischievous glint.
 “Little fire crotch has grown up, I see.
 You’ve turned into quite a fuckable piece of ass, Kinley Davenport.”

-Anger flooded my veins, sixteen years up pent up rage threatening to blow up that elevator.
+Anger flooded my veins, fourteen years up pent-up rage threatening to blow up that elevator.
 I closed my eyes, taking slow measured breaths, my therapist’s words calming me.